 Extended reality is still evolving, and challenges around processing lag and content creation remain barriers to its full maturity.
-But thanks to its transformative potential, 74 percent of public sector executives agree that it is important or very important for their organizations to be a pioneer in XR solutions.
+But thanks to its transformative potential, 74 percent of public sector executives agree that it is important or very important for their organisations to be a pioneer in XR solutions.

 Operating across multinational partnerships depends on the ability to trust and verify not only that the data itself is secure, but how it flows between partners is equally well protected.
 The need to deliver only the right data to the right person, at the right time is crucial.

 Multinational military operations demand that data is shared horizontally, across the forces of different nations and partners.
 This significant shift requires a profound change in mindset and culture.
-It's not simply a matter of architecting IT, it means rearchitecting the organization itself.
+It's not simply a matter of architecting IT, it means rearchitecting the organisation itself.

 The next generation of intelligent solutions are moving into physical environments, and key military strategies ride on pushing intelligence into the physical world.

-Defense organizations will have to understand and shape the new operating models they need to enable high-speed data flows in order to harness the potential of distributed intelligence.
+Defence organisations will have to understand and shape the new operating models they need to enable high-speed data flows in order to harness the potential of distributed intelligence.